Skip to content

 Is my data secure?

-API keys and similar secrets are encrypted at rest with AES-256 and are only decrypted in memory for the narrow window an execution needs them, which reduces the chance of plaintext leakage through logs or support dumps.
+API keys, agent run history, and file uploads are encrypted at rest with AES-256 and are only decrypted in memory when execution needs them, which reduces the chance of plaintext leakage through logs or support dumps.
+Multi-factor authentication is available for all users and is enforced for HIPAA-enabled organizations.
+File downloads use short-lived, scoped tokens so access credentials are never exposed in URLs.
 Comprehensive audit logging records material configuration changes and access patterns administrators can use during security reviews or incident response.
 BYOK means conversational traffic flows between you and your chosen LLM vendors under their contracts and data policies, with augLab orchestrating rather than silently proxying for resale.
 We bias defaults toward least retention of sensitive artifacts and operational telemetry that demonstrates reliability without warehousing customer content indefinitely.

 Is augLab HIPAA compliant?